-DCC Success Coaches help underserved students in their first year of study.
-The coaches are assigned a caseload targeting students who have 14 or fewer credits and who meet one or more of three criteria: Race/ethnicity, Pell status, and first generation college students.
+The College Success Coaches help underserved students in their first year of study.
+The coaches are assigned a caseload.
+Their target population will be students who have 14 or fewer credits, who are considered underserved because of meeting one of more of three criteria: race/ethnicity, Pell status, and first generation.
 Coaches work closely with faculty and counselors to ensure that students are progressing and receive any support services needed.
-Visit the webpage for more information: